Meet the Team

 When working with Ryan you can expect to push beyond your perceived limitations, improve your knowledge of fitness, and most importantly have fun!

-Dan Macera graduated from the University of Rhode Island with a Bachelor’s degree in Exercise Science in 2011.
-He earned his Doctorate of Physical Therapy (DPT) from URI in 2014 and joined Pappas Physical and Hand Therapy that same year.
-Dan is a board certified clinical specialist in orthopedic physical therapy through the American Physical Therapy Association (APTA), and certified in the Selective Functional Movement Assessment (SFMA) and the Functional Movement Screen (FMS).
+Dan graduated from the University of Rhode Island with a Bachelor’s degree in Exercise Science in 2011.
+He earned his Doctorate of Physical Therapy (DPT) from URI in 2014 and joined Pappas OPT Physical and Hand Therapy that same year.
+He is a board certified clinical specialist in orthopedic physical therapy through the American Physical Therapy Association (APTA), certified in the Selective Functional Movement Assessment (SFMA) and the Functional Movement Screen (FMS).
 His clinical practice focuses on orthopedic physical therapy, sports-specific rehabilitation, trigger point dry needling (TDN) and manual therapy.
-Dan holds the chair position for the RIAPTA professional development committee and is an active member of the APTA, RIAPTA and orthopedic section.
+Dan holds the chair position for the RIAPTA professional development committee and is an active member of the APTA and orthopedic section.
 He currently serves as an adjunct professor at the University of Rhode Island Physical Therapy program.
-Dan’s personal interests include spending time with family, exercising, hunting and hiking with his dogs, exercising and learning new skills.
+Dan’s personal interests include spending time with his wife, hiking with his dogs, exercising and learning new skills.

 She has 5+ combined years of experience working as a rehabilitation aide in an outpatient orthopaedic physical therapy setting between Braintree Rehabilitation Hospital and Milford Regional Rehabilitation & Sports Medicine.
 Her clinical experience focused on assisting physical therapists with orthopaedic physical therapy, sports, and industrial rehabilitation.